 Two-factor authentication with Appium

-Two-factor authentication is a great way to allow your users protect themselves against getting their accounts hacked.
+You can use Perfecto APIs to access third-party applications on your mobile device.
+Two-factor authentication is a great way to allow your users to protect themselves against getting their accounts hacked.
+It is one of dozens of flows that require accessing a third party application on the device.

-When the users want to authenticate, they will use their personal access license – such as user name and password, plus a one-time-valid, dynamic passcode consisting of digits.
+When users want to authenticate, they will use their personal access license, such as user name and password, plus a one-time valid, dynamic passcode consisting of digits.
+The code is sent to their mobile device by SMS or via a special app.

-As you can imagine, the challenging part will be the retrieval of the authentication code from the SMS application.
+Lets have a look at the example of the following two-factor authentication login flow with Salesforce.
+The challenging part here is the retrieval of the authentication code from the SMS application.
 It gets tricky after this step.

-1. Launch the SMS application.
+Launch the SMS application.

-2. Retrieve the “code”.
+Retrieve the verification code.

-3. Launch the Salesforce1 application.
+Launch the Salesforce1 application.

-4. Enter the retrieved “code” for verification.
+Enter the retrieved verification code.

 Map<String, String> startapp = new HashMap<>();